Yolo Vision Shenzhen

 Related Concepts

-It is helpful to distinguish Question Answering from similar AI terminologies:
+It is helpful to distinguish Question Answering from similar terms in the machine learning landscape:

-• QA vs. Semantic Search: Semantic search focuses on retrieving the most relevant documents or paragraphs based on meaning.
-QA goes a step further by extracting or generating the precise answer contained within those documents.
+• QA vs. Semantic Search: Semantic search retrieves the most relevant documents or paragraphs based on meaning.
+QA goes a step further by extracting or generating the specific answer contained within those documents.

 Join the Ultralytics community